-Study of Sacituzumab Govitecan (IMMU-132) in Metastatic or Locally Advanced Unresectable Urothelial Cancer
+Study of Sacituzumab Govitecan-hziy (IMMU-132) Versus Treatment of Physician's Choice in Participants With Metastatic or Locally Advanced Unresectable Urothelial Cancer

 A Randomized Open-Label Phase III Study of Sacituzumab Govitecan Versus Treatment of Physician's Choice in Subjects With Metastatic or Locally Advanced Unresectable Urothelial Cancer (TROPiCS-04)